What is hantavirus?

 Key facts (high level)

 - Reservoir: In the United States, deer mice and some related rodents are important carriers for the virus that causes most U.S. HPS cases.
-Details vary by region; see the CDC pages linked below.
+Details vary by region; see the CDC pages linked below and the Hantavirus in the United States guide for the U.S.-specific picture.

-- How it spreads to people: Exposure is usually tied to rodent urine, droppings, or nesting materials—for example, breathing tiny particles stirred up during cleaning, or touching contaminated surfaces and then your face.
+- How it spreads to people: Exposure is usually tied to rodent urine, droppings, or nesting materials — for example, breathing tiny particles stirred up during cleaning, or touching contaminated surfaces and then your face.
 Person-to-person spread is not typical for the hantavirus strains common in the U.S.; the CDC notes exceptions elsewhere in the world (such as Andes virus).
-Always read current CDC wording for nuance.
+The clean version of those distinctions lives on Transmission and Can hantavirus spread person to person?.

 What to do next